Welcome

 TRIP DETAILS: The trip involves a total of 74 miles of skating over 3 day, averaging 25 - 50 miles of skating per day, with rest stops, photo oportunities, and water breaks along the way.
 Overnight stays include motels with ammenities.
 Participants on this skate tour should be in good physical condition, be experienced skaters, and have strong skating skills: including basic skating strides, turning, and stopping, and be comfortable with grades (slight downhills).
 Skaters must be able to skate a minimum of 25 miles per day.
 Cyclist are welcome to join skaters.
 Helmets are required for all skaters participating in any SkateNow organized activities.
 Other protective gear recommended.
 This skate tour is an informal skating get together.
 Participants assume full financial and liable responsibility for their own costs for lodging, meals, transportation, incidentals, etc.

-LODGING: Skaters will stay in nearby hotels with access to trail head in Kellogg, ID.
-Rooms are also available at any of the following nearby places.
+Skaters will stay in nearby hotels with access to trail head in Kellogg, ID.

 AREA LODGING: